 Superficial Group of Deep Back Muscles

-- Erector spinae muscles: The next three muscles in the superficial group of deep back muscles are often referred to as erector spinae muscles.
+- Erector spinae muscles: The next three muscles in the superficial group of deep back muscles are often referred to as the erector spinae musculature.
 If you like to eat pork loin then you know exactly what the erector spinae muscles are.
 These muscles develop from epaxial muscles in the embryo, so they are innervated by posterior rami of spinal nerves.
-As a group, they all extend the vertebral column and, if acting on one side, laterally flex it.
+As a group, they extend the vertebral column and, if acting on one side, laterally flex and rotate it.
 In addition, they also control flexion of the vertebral column by contracting and relaxing in a coordinated fashion, and, for the parts of the erector spinae muscles that attach to the head, they weakly turn the head to the ipsilateral side.
 Each of the erector spinae muscles takes on the name of the region it crosses, in part: so, for example, the spinalis muscle is called spinalis thoracis in the thorax, spinalis cervicis in the neck, and spinalis capitis attaching to the head.
-It is not important for our purposes to make these distinctions, as they overly complicate the issue.
+It is not important for our purposes to make these distinctions but you should be aware they exist.

 - Iliocostalis is the lateral muscle of the three, arising from an aponeurosis that attaches to the sacrum and medial part of the iliac crest, spinous processes of lumbar and the lower two thoracic vertebrae and their supraspinous ligaments, and the angles of ribs 3 to 12, and runs to the transverse processes of C4 to C7 and the angles of all 12 ribs.
 The higher fibers of this muscle arise from the ribs directly, near their angles, and insert onto the upper six ribs and the transverse processes of vertebrae C4 to C6.